polars.LazyFrame.filter#

 constraints

-Column filters; use name = value to filter columns by the supplied value.
-Each constraint will behave the same as pl.col(name).eq(value), and will be implicitly joined with the other filter conditions using &.
+Column filters; use name = value to filter columns using the supplied value.
+Each constraint behaves the same as pl.col(name).eq(value), and is implicitly joined with the other filter conditions using &.

 Notes

-If you are transitioning from pandas and performing filter operations based on the comparison of two or more columns, please note that in Polars, any comparison involving null values will always result in null.
-As a result, these rows will be filtered out.
-Ensure to handle null values appropriately to avoid unintended filtering (See examples below).
+If you are transitioning from Pandas, and performing filter operations based on the comparison of two or more columns, please note that in Polars any comparison involving null values will result in a null result, not boolean True or False.
+As a result, these rows will not be retained.
+Ensure that null values are handled appropriately to avoid unexpected behaviour (see examples below).

 Examples